sst/sst/www/docs/console.md

 ---

-#### Recent
+#### Past

-By default, the Console will scan and pull the recent logs of a function.
+By default, the Console will scan and pull the past logs of a function.
 This is useful for cases where you've just seen an error and you want to pull up the logs for it.

 ---